-If you watch the video above, you’ll notice that I used a decorating bulb.
-I got the bulb a while ago, and this is the first time I’ve used it.
-It’s so much easier to control than a traditional decorating bag (in my opinion) … love it!
+If you watch the video above, you'll notice that I used a decorating bulb.
+I got the bulb a while ago, and this is the first time I've used it.
+It's so much easier to control than a traditional decorating bag ... love it!

-Once you’ve printed the bunny ears template, insert it in a zip top plastic bag.
+Start by printing out the bunny ears template at the end of the post.
+Then, insert it into a zip top plastic bag.
 No need to close the bag.